History of economic thought: Greco-Roman world

-Economic thought in the Middle Ages (500–1500 AD)
+Middle Ages

 Thomas Aquinas

-Thomas Aquinas (1225–1274) was an Italian theologian and economic writer.
+Thomas Aquinas (1225–74) was an Italian theologian and economic writer.
 He taught in both Cologne and Paris, and was part of a group of Catholic scholars known as the Schoolmen, who moved their enquiries beyond theology to philosophical and scientific debates.
 In the treatise Summa Theologica Aquinas dealt with the concept of a just price, which he considered necessary for the reproduction of the social order.
 Similar in many ways to the modern concept of long-run equilibrium, a just price was just sufficient to cover the costs of production, including the maintenance of a worker and his family.
 Aquinas argued it was immoral for sellers to raise their prices simply because buyers had a pressing need for a product.

 Aquinas discusses a number of topics in the format of questions and replies, substantial tracts dealing with Aristotle's theory.
 Questions 77 and 78 concern economic issues, primarily what a just price might be, and the fairness of a seller dispensing faulty goods.
-Aquinas argued against any form of cheating and recommended always paying compensation in lieu of good service.
+Aquinas argued against any form of cheating and recommended always paying compensation in lieu of service obtained as it utilized resources.
 Whilst human laws might not impose sanctions for unfair dealing, divine law did, in his opinion.

 Duns Scotus

 One of Aquinas' main critics was Duns Scotus (1265–1308), originally from Duns Scotland, who taught in Oxford, Cologne, and Paris.
-In his work Sententiae (1295), he thought it possible to be more precise than Aquinas in calculating a just price, emphasizing the costs of labor and expenses, although he recognized that the latter might be inflated by exaggeration; because buyer and seller usually have different ideas of a just price.
+In his work Sententiae (1295), he thought it possible to be more precise than Aquinas in calculating a just price, emphasizing the costs of labor and expenses, although he recognized that the latter might be inflated by exaggeration, because buyer and seller usually have different ideas of a just price.
 If people did not benefit from a transaction, in Scotus' view, they would not trade.
 Scotus said merchants perform a necessary and useful social role by transporting goods and making them available to the public.